NavyaG-lab/Tech-writer/airflow.md

 Don't forget to commit the changes you made to deploy, so that we have an up to date view of the changes in a version-control system.

+If you bumped Airflow to use a new version of Sabesp, SSH into the new Airflow machine and run the following command to double check that the new Airflow is running the correct version of `sabesp`: `docker exec <container_id> cat /usr/local/lib/python3.7/dist-packages/sabesp/resources/VERSION`

 ### Updating Airflow in `nu-data`